 My first book,

-My poetry has been featured in the Swallow Anthology of New American Poets and has appeared widely in magazines, including The New Yorker, Poetry, The New Criterion, Parnassus, The Raintown Review, Cimarron Review, and Barrow Street.
-My work has also appeared on line, at Poetry Daily, Kin, linebreak, The Nervous Breakdown, YARN, and other sites.
+My poetry has been featured in the Swallow Anthology of New American Poets and has appeared widely in magazines, including The New Yorker, Poetry, The New Criterion, Parnassus, The Raintown Review, American Arts Quarterly, Cimarron Review, Barrow Street and the Alabama Literary Review (forthcoming).
+My work has also appeared on line at Poetry Daily, Kin, linebreak, The Nervous Breakdown, YARN and other sites.

 An MFA?
 Yes, I have one, from Columbia.
-I’ve taught writing at Harvard Business School, Columbia, and Barnard.
-My essays and reviews have appeared in Parnassus, Contemporary Poetry Review, Kin, and other venues.
+I’ve taught writing at Harvard Business School, Columbia and Barnard.
+My essays and reviews have appeared in Parnassus, Contemporary Poetry Review, Kin, The New Criterion (forthcoming), The Dark Horse (forthcoming) and other venues.

-Paris was my home for six years in the 1980s, and I’ve spent much time in Brazil, though now I’m back in New York, where I was born.
-I live in Manhattan with my Brazilian wife (the painter Majô L. Foy), two intercontinental ballistic teenagers, Catherine and Chris, and a yellow Lab named Maggie, the blameless totem adored by all.
-I work as a senior financial editor for a Brazilian investment bank.
+Paris was my home for many years, and I’ve spent much time in Brazil, but now I’m based in New York, where I was born.
+I live in Manhattan with my Brazilian wife, the painter Majô L. Foy (www.mjlanarifoy.com), and our two children, Catherine and Chris.